 I hope that everyone in your family is enjoying this holiday season!
-As we approach the end of 2018 and about to welcome in the New Year many think of resolutions that focus on wellness and improving quality of life.
+As we approach the end of 2021 and about to welcome in hopefully a much better year many think of resolutions that focus on wellness and improving quality of life.
 It is wonderful to include some resolutions to that list that will benefit your oral health.

 Here are 5 New Years resolutions you can include for a healthy smile: